CKalitin/ckalitin.github.io/_posts/2026-02-17-solar-project-insights.md

 If you leave an interface undefined and floating, you are inviting it to potentially greatly delay your work in the future.
 One example of this was sizing the DCDC Converter for our next generation battery.
 The DCDC converts raw high voltage from our battery pack into 12 V that all of our PCBs and microcontrollers can use.

-Our Battery Mechanical team has been working to choose fans for the next battery pack and balancing air flow rate, cooling, and current consumption considerations.
-We didn't set an explicit max current the fans could use for over a month which meant I had great difficulty deciding on which DCDCs would be suitable for us.
+Our Battery Mechanical team has been working to choose fans for the next battery pack and balance air flow rate, cooling, and current consumption considerations.
+We didn't set an explicit max current the fans could use for over a month, which meant I had great difficulty deciding on which DCDCs would be suitable for us.
 If every week the fan current changes, then the DCDC selection must also change.

 In the end, we decided on 2 A as the max fan current, which allowed me to finalize DCDC selection while the Battery Mechanical team could continue iterating on fan selection without worrying about my work.